tylerauerbeck/compose-stack/README.md

 in your browser will show you the Apollo sandbox which allows you to run queries and see the GraphQL schema that is supported.

+## Known issues

+- Metadata API doesn't disable authn when in dev mode, so requests to metadata will require a valid JWT
+- Query fragments don't seem to work.
+  - This means things like this don't work:
+    ```
+    query {
+      location(id: "lctnloc-sEdikPSFsjYJjJxssdTkY") {
+        id
+        name
+        owner {
+          ... on Tenant {
+            id
+            name
+          }
+        }
+      }
+    }
+    ```

 ## Examples to get started